plotly/plotly.github.io/_posts/fundamentals/2016-08-12-how-to-add-collaborators-in-Plotly-2.md

 ---
 layout: tutorial-single_layout
-title: Collaborate in Plotly 2.0
+title: Collaborate in Chart Studio
-subtitle: How to collaborate on plots and grids in Plotly 2.0
+subtitle: How to collaborate on plots and grids in Chart Studio
 permalink: /collaborate-in-plotly/
 imageurl: ../static/images/misc-tutorial-images/collaborator thumb.png
 state: active
 tags: fundamentals
 order: 13
-meta_description: A tutorial on how to collaborate on plots and grids in Plotly 2.0
+meta_description: A tutorial on how to collaborate on plots and grids in Chart Studio
 popularity: featured
 carouselimageurl:
-actioncall: How to collaborate on plots and grids in Plotly 2.0
+actioncall: How to collaborate on plots and grids in Chart Studio
 actioncall-url:

 otherlang: Know how to program?
 Learn about [collaborating with our APIs](https://plot.ly/ipython-notebooks/collaboration/), including Python, R, and Matlab.